-The LTP will be key to informing the objectives, policies and measures in the LAP so that the modal share targets for Tramore set out in the Development Plan can be achieved.
-The NTA and TII ABTA Advice Note and ABTA How to Guide Guidance Document Pilot Methodology (2021) should be considered by the planning authority in preparing any LTP.
-The planning authority is advised to consult with the transport authorities in advance of preparing the LTP.
+The LTP will be key to informing the objectives, policies and measures in the LAP so that the modal share targets for Tralee set out in the Development Plan can be achieved.
+The NTA and TII ABTA Advice Note and ABTA How to Guide, Guidance Document Pilot Methodology (2021) should be considered by the planning authority in preparing any LTP.
+The planning authority is advised to consult with both NTA and TII in advance of preparing the LTP.